hans-die/tp2-Dietrich-Loubet/README.md

 ## 🧠 **K-Means quantization**:

+The K-Means filter reduces the number of colors in the image by grouping similar colors into clusters.
+It applies the K-Means clustering algorithm in RGB space, replacing each pixel’s original color with the nearest cluster centroid.

+This results in a simplified version of the image that maintains visual structure while reducing color complexity.
+It is useful for image compression, stylization, or artistic effects.

 ## ✨ Features
 - 🧾 **Interactive prompts**: Allows users to customize point size, angles, and number of colors.